browserengineering/book/book/html.md

     # ...
 ```

-The first part of parsed HTML tree for the browser.engineering home page
+The first part of the parsed HTML tree for the browser.engineering home page now
-now looks something like this:
+looks something like this:

 ``` {.example}
 <html lang="en-US" xml:lang="en-US">